 1.1 Natural Ossification

 Ossification is a biological process that constantly remodels bone structure in reaction to the applied loads.
 This process was first described in The Law of Bone Remodelling (Wolff, 1892) and shows for instance in the bone resorption experienced by astronauts.
 By this process, the bone's balance between stability and material usage is permanently adjusted during its lifetime.
 Tube bones in mammal skeletons, like femur or humerus, consist of an outer shell, the cortical bone, and a porous inner framework, the trabecular bone.
 The simulation of this porous framework's adaptability is at the core of this research.
-There are two main agents essential for its adaptability: osteoblast cells, which mineralise and strengthen bone tissue in areas of high stress, and osteoclast cells, which demineralise tissue in areas of low stress.
+There are two main agents essential for its adaptability: osteoblast cells, which mineralise and strengthen bone tissue in areas of high stress, and osteoclast cells, which demineralise and remove tissue in areas of low stress.
 The tissue consists of ossein fibres, a kind of collagen with high strength and elasticity.
 Existing biological simulations of osteoblasts and osteoclasts, called co-culture systems (Safadi et al., 2009), mainly focus on the correct simulation cytochemistry and collagen fibre array on a molecular level.
 The proposed method's novelty lies in the focus on spatial relations and results for building scales.
 Downward from the 6th level of organisation, the trabecular architecture, visible to the naked eye, described in The Material Bone: Structure-Mechanical Function Relations (Weiner and Wagner, 1998), the cellular and molecular processes are meaningfully translated into abstract spatial operations.
 The result is a new lightweight shape and size optimisation algorithm that dynamically visualises ossification principles, including osteoblast and osteoclast movement.

 1.1 Bionics